cheongchoi112/ai-fitness-api/docs/technical_design.md

 **Steps**:

 1.  **User Marks Workout Complete**: The user marks/unmarks a workout as completed for a given day in the front-end.
-2.  **Submit Workout Completion**: The front-end sends an HTTP request `/api/fitness/mark-workout` to the back-end to record the completion.
+2.  **Submit Workout Completion**: The front-end sends an HTTP request `/api/progress/workout` to the back-end to record the completion.
-3.  **Record Progress**: The back-end adds the completion date to the `progress` list within the user's current `fitnessPlans` document in MongoDB.
+3.  **Record Progress**: The back-end adds the workout entry to the `progress.workoutHistory` array within the user's document in MongoDB.
 4.  **Confirm Update**: The back-end sends a success response to the front-end.
 5.  **Display Confirmation**: The front-end visually updates the completed workout.

 ### 4.4.
+Progress Tracking

+**Description**: How users track their weight history and view their progress over time.

+**Steps**:

+1. **User Records Weight**: The user enters a new weight measurement in the front-end.
+2. **Submit Weight Data**: The front-end sends an HTTP request to `/api/progress/weight` with the weight and date information.
+3. **Store Progress**: The back-end adds the entry to the `progress.weightHistory` array within the user's document in MongoDB.
+4. **Confirm Update**: The back-end sends a success response with the created entry to the front-end.
+5. **Display Progress**: The front-end updates to show the new entry and refreshes any progress charts or statistics.

+**For Progress History Retrieval**:

+1. **User Views Progress History**: The user navigates to the progress section in the front-end.
+2. **Request History Data**: The front-end sends HTTP requests to `/api/progress/workout-history` and `/api/progress/weight-history`.
+3. **Retrieve History**: The back-end queries the user document and extracts the requested history arrays.
+4. **Display History**: The front-end renders the history data as charts or lists for the user to track their progress over time.

+### 4.5.
 User Account Deletion

 **Description**: The process of a user permanently deleting their account and associated data.